AMikhale/amikhale.github.io/README.md

     <td>04/24 - 04/27

 </td>
-    <td>•	Assuming we decide to use CUDA, actually incorporate it into our implementation in the appropriate way (Thomas) </br>
+    <td>•	Assuming we decide to use CUDA, actually incorporate it into our implementation in the appropriate way (Thomas) <br>
-•	Analyze bottlenecks that do not depend on heuristics (e.g., memory accesses and locality) and attempt to improve performance by optimizing them (Alex)</br>
+•	Analyze bottlenecks that do not depend on heuristics (e.g., memory accesses and locality) and attempt to improve performance by optimizing them (Alex)<br>

 </td>